ammaradam/Image-Classification-using-Keras-TensorFlow-Flask-for-Web-Deployment/README.md

 Download VGG 16 model from following: https://drive.google.com/file/d/19yICdtSbU_YkQBRxJ2if9KJwUL1oY5xs/view

+Place the downloaded .h5 file in the *flask_apps* folder

 ### Disclaimer
 This is a work in progress.
 Use at your own risk.